 The Board's yearly cycle

 The Audit Committee is, without otherwise affecting the Board's responsibilities and duties, responsible for monitoring the company's financial reporting and for providing recommendations and proposals to ensure reliable reporting, monitoring the efficiency of the company's internal controls, internal audits, risk assessment and risk management as well as accounting and auditing, including assisting the company's Nomination Committee when preparing the proposal for election of auditor prior to the Annual General Meeting.
 The Audit Committee also reviews and monitors the auditor's impartiality and independence, and other services provided by the company's auditor.

-The current Audit Committee consists of the following three members: Kerstin Lindberg Göransson, Nicholas McKittrick and Tracey Fellows.
+The current Audit Committee consists of the following members: Maria Redin (Chair), Nick McKittrick, Tracey Fellows och Anders Edmark.

 The Remuneration Committee's main tasks are to discuss matters regarding salaries and fees, as well as other terms of employment, pension benefits and other financial benefits such as bonus systems for the CEO and to managers reporting directly to the CEO, and matters regarding remuneration in general.
 The Remuneration Committee shall also, in due time before each Annual General Meeting, prepare the Board’s proposal for Guidelines regarding remuneration and other terms of employment for the CEO and other executives in the Group’s senior management.
 The Remuneration Committee shall also prepare and make proposals for the Board’s resolutions regarding remuneration and other terms of employment on an individual basis to the CEO and prepare the remuneration report.

-The current Remuneration Committee consists of the following three members: Håkan Erixon, Christopher Caulkin, and Pierre Siri.
+The current Remuneration Committee consists of the following members: Håkan Erixon (Chair), Pierre Siri, Chris Caulkin och Håkan Hellström.